zunairkhan811/Add-books-javascript-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to give credit to <a href="https://creativecommons.org/licenses/">Cindy Shin</a> in Behance design for inspiring me enough to make this project
+I would like to give credit to Microverse for inspiring me enough to make this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>